GeorgeMcGinn/Wildlife-Camera-Scripts/README.md

 &nbsp;
 * * *
 ## Introduction
-This is an unofficial repositiory from the Naturebytes website.
-It both preserves the current state of source and Raspberry PI operating systems, as well as presents new Python scripts based on my experiences with using the Naturebytes game/trail camera in the field.
+This is an unofficial repositiory for the Naturebytes Wildlife/Trail Camera.
+It presents new Python scripts based on my experiences with using the Naturebytes wildlife camera in the field.
 &nbsp;

 <a name="Preserving"></a>